Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

 TipWhy it helps

-Bring a red-light headlampRed light preserves your night vision; white light resets your eyes and you miss the faint stuff
+Bring a red-light headlampRed light preserves night vision; white light resets your eyes and you miss the faint stuff.
+Sold on-site if you forget

-Arrive before sunsetParking fills on clear nights, and the viewing area is a short walk from the lot
+Arrive before sunsetParking fills on clear nights, and it’s a walk from the lot to the viewing area

 Watch the aurora forecast (Kp 4+)On active nights this is one of the Lower Peninsula’s best aurora chances